argoproj-archive/argo-site/docs/yaml/argo_tutorial_2_create_docker_image_build_workflow.md

-# Tutorial 2: Build Docker Image and Deploy Workflow
+# Tutorial 2: Build and Deploy Docker Image using DinD

 This tutorial shows how to easily build and deploy docker images on Kubernetes.

 In an Argo workflow, every step must be defined as a container specification and creates a Kubernetes job.
-In some cases, you may need to run a Docker container from within a Docker container.
-For example, your Continuous Integration (CI) app (like Jenkins) may be containerized and you want to provide a build/test container for each CI job you want Jenkins to run.
-Or you may want to build a Docker container image from inside your containerized CI job..
+In some cases, you may need to run a Docker container within a Docker container.
+You may want to build a Docker container image inside your containerized CI job..

 To build a Docker container image within our Docker container step, Argo uses the Docker-in-Docker (DinD) technique.
 If you are interested in knowing more about how DinD works, please see our blog on [https://applatix.com/case-docker-docker-kubernetes-part/](https://applatix.com/case-docker-docker-kubernetes-part/)

-## Run a Docker Build and Deploy (DinD) workflow
+## Run a Docker Build and Deploy (DinD) Workflow

 1. Go to the sample `DinD` workflow repository at [https://github.com/argoproj](https://github.com/argoproj).
 2. Review the `dind-workflow.yaml` file under `.argo` folder in that repo.
 It has a checkout, build, approval and deploy step.
 Every step in the workflow needs to be defined as a container specification and creates a Kubernetes job.
 The `dind-workflow.yaml` workflow checks out code, builds a node.js image, pushes the image to Docker hub and then deploys it as a Kubernetes deployment.